GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Introduction

 \textbf{Outline.} The remainder of the paper is structured as follows.
-Section~\ref{subsec:background} provides the necessary background on Gossip Learning, robust aggregators and peer sampling protocols.
-In Section~\ref{sec:threat-model}, we present our threat model, assumptions, and notation.
-In Section~\ref{sec:sys}, we describe the design of \system, along with a theoretical analysis of the time-dependent local proportion of Byzantine nodes.
+Section~\ref{subsec:background} provides the necessary background on GL, robust aggregators and RPS protocols.
+In Section~\ref{sec:sys}, we present our system model, an overview of \system and detail its algorithm.
+In Section~\ref{sec:theoritical_analysis}, we outline our assumptions and provide a theoretical analysis of both components of \system, as well as a broader convergence guarantee.
 We then present our experimental setup in Section~\ref{sec:experiments_granit} before delving into our results in Section~\ref{sec:results}.
-We conclude the paper in Section~\ref{sec:conclusion_granit}.
+We then move on to discuss limitations and broader considerations in Section~\ref{sec:discussion} before giving an overview of the related works in Section~\ref{sec:related_work}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion_granit}.